JumpStartGeorgia/Place-ge-Scraper/README.md

 ## Setup

-1. Make a copy of the file .env.example in the root directory called .env.
+1. Make a copy of the file `.env.example` called `.env` in the root directory.
 Add your mysql database name, the database user and the password for that user.
-2. Run 'rake db:create db:migrate' to setup the database.
+2. Run `rake db:create db:migrate` to setup the database.
 3. Scrape!

 ## Scraper tasks